Capital City: Skopje

 UK nationals moving to North Macedonia with their family and children will be glad to know that the education in North Macedonia is on quite a good level.
 It consists of preschool, primary and secondary education that is obligatory and free, and higher education.
 As the country has two official languages and recognises some of the minorities’ languages, classes are taught in Macedonian and Albanian and Turkish and Serbian.

 For foreigners, there are private schools that hold bilingual classes.
 Most expats, however, tend to enrol their children in the few international schools in Skopje.
 Moreover, the majority of schools are Internet-connected and well-equipped.

 Being a student in North Macedonia

-For students, who will need to work, part-time education is also possible.
-The majority of international students attend the European University of Macedonia, which is a private institution and the tuition fees there can be in the higher range.
+Part-time education is also possible for students who will need to work.
+Most international students attend the European University of Macedonia, a private institution, and the tuition fees there can be in the higher range.
 However, student life in North Macedonia is relatively affordable.
 Most students will need £300-450 to cover their living costs.

 Healthcare in North Macedonia

 Do you have an image in your mind of North Macedonia as a postcard destination?
-It’s true that the country can offer an exquisite number of breathtaking landscapes but that is not all.
+The country can indeed offer an exquisite number of breathtaking landscapes, but that is not all.
 Though some political tension still remains, North Macedonia has undergone many changes and improvements.
-With a cost of living that is below the average, good quality education and a well-organised health system, the idea of relocating to North Macedonia can be easily seen as a reasonable one.
+With the cost of living below the average, good quality education and a well-organised health system, relocating to North Macedonia can be easily seen as a reasonable one.